-Years before blood tests – TSH, FT3 and FT4 – were developed to evaluate the function of your thyroid, doctors used the reflex response of the Achilles tendon to determine the thyroid status of a patient.
+Years before blood tests – TSH, FT3 and FT4 – were developed to evaluate the function of your thyroid, doctors used the reflex response of the Achilles tendon to determine the status of thyroid function.

-NiTek International embraced the simplicity of the Woltman Sign and developed a device call a Thyroflex.
-The in-office evaluation uses the brachoradialis tendon, near the elbow, to check the rate and caliber of the reflex response.
-The Thyroflex provides a pain-free, needle-free, cost effective measurement of thyroid function with an accuracy of 98.5 to 99% when compared to laboratory testing.
+NiTek International embraced the simplicity of the Woltman Sign and developed a device called a Thyroflex.
+The in-office evaluation uses the brachioradialis tendon, near the elbow, to check the rate and caliber of the reflex response.
+The Thyroflex provides a pain-free, needle-free, cost-effective measurement of thyroid function with an accuracy of 98.5 to 99% when compared to laboratory testing.